LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ### How it works:

-Writing internet-based data to your smart contract or Web3 dApp involves 3 basic steps:
+Requesting internet-based data for your smart contract or Web3 dApp involves 3 basic steps:

 1. Use the code samples provided within our documentation to build your smart contract.
 2. If deploying to mainnet, please fill out our [request form](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet oracle address.